Young People's Skills and Health

 This is an annual project the charity aims to run each year.

-London Lishi Arts
+Charity information: London Lishi Arts

 The Active People Survey demonstrates that many young people in London do not meet recommended levels of physical activity.
 This combined with not eating correctly is resulting in increased obesity levels and associated health problems such as Type 2 diabetes on the rise (Diabetes UK).
 There is also a lack of activities available for young people to do in many locations of London.
 Health is a fundamental aspect of life, having relevant skills for work or progression in education is also needed.